Published by Head of Zeus, October 2017.

 LIFE WRITING AND SPACE

-James contributed a chapter to the collection Life Writing and Space, edited by Eveline Kilian and Hope Wolf (2016).
+James contributed a chapter to the collection Life Writing and Space, edited by Eveline Kilian and Hope Wolf (2016), in which he examines his writing practice in light of movement through space to generate material.
 According to one reviewer, the collection ‘brings together a mix of established names and up and coming talent who probe the narration of lives through the prism of space.
 Drawing on work ranging from cultural critics to hardcore (postmodern) theorists and philosophers, this ambitious volume carves out a new territory for scholars and students interested in the intricacies of (auto)biography’.